rgeo/activerecord-postgis-adapter/Documentation.md

 to convert a non-spatial database to a spatial database), see the section on "Upgrading a Database With Spatial Features" below.

-To create a new Rails application using activerecord-postgis-adapter, start by using the postgresql adapter.
+To create a new Rails application using `activerecord-postgis-adapter`, start by using the postgresql adapter.

     rails new my_app --database=postgresql

-Next, add the activerecord-postgis-adapter gem to the Gemfile as follows:
+Add the adapter gem to the Gemfile:

     gem 'activerecord-postgis-adapter'

-We also recommend including the "squeel" gem, which comes in very useful for writing spatial queries.
-Then run `bundle install` to complete your bundle.

-The adapter includes a railtie that provides specialized rake tasks for managing spatial databases.
-Earlier versions of this adapter required you to load that railtie explicitly by adding a certain require statement to your `config/application.rb`.
-As of version 0.6, that explicit require statement is no longer necessary.
-If your code already has that require statement, it will not harm anything in this version, but it is considered deprecated.

-Next, you need to modify your `config/database.yml` file to invoke the postgis adapter, and to provide additional information it may need to set up a new database with spatial features.
-For example, at minimum, you will need to change the `adapter` field from "postgresql" to "postgis".
-Please see the Configuration sections below to see how to set up your database configs properly before proceeding.
+Next, modify your `config/database.yml` file to use the postgis adapter, and to provide additional information it may need to set up a new database with spatial features.
+At minimum, you will need to change the `adapter` field from `postgresql` to `postgis`.
+Please see the Configuration sections below.

-Once you have set up your database configs, you should be able to run:
+Once you have set up your database config, run:

     rake db:create